A look at the latest updates on COVID-19

-As a heavy spring snowstorm covered the state on Thursday, April 16, journalists from news organizations across Colorado set out to count a day in the lives of state residents during this extraordinary time.

-This day happened to be the deadliest day to date in the United States due to the COVID-19 pandemic.
-More than 4,500 people died.
-The Colorado state health department reported 17 more deaths, and that the death toll had reached 374, a figure that would later skyrocket to more than 500 as more reports of COVID-19 victims emerged.
-Read the collaborative effort here.
+Coloradons began their Monday in a new chapter of the Colorado coronavirus response: the "safer at home,quot; phase.
+For some, whose counties chose to extend the stay-at-home orders, nothing has changed.
+But for others outside the Denver area, retailers may reopen for curbside pickup, and elective surgeries are fine to resume.

+Governor Jared Polis emphasized that Colorado residents still stay home as much as possible and continue to wear masks in public.
+Polis planned to discuss his new executive order at a press conference at 1:30 p.m.
+Monday.

-As of Saturday, the latest coronavirus case count was 672 confirmed deaths with more than 13,000 COVID-19 positive cases and 834 people currently hospitalized.
+As of Sunday, the latest coronavirus case count was 680 confirmed deaths, with more than 13,400 COVID-19 positive cases and 451 people currently on ventilators.

+Meanwhile, a free coronavirus testing site was announced in Denver on Tuesday and Wednesday this week.

 We also look forward to hearing from you.
 Tell us what the coronavirus outbreak is like and submit your story here.